Hallucinated Neural Radiance Fields in the Wild: Experiments

 \subsection{Implementation Details}

+Our implementation of NeRF and NeRF-W follows\cite{queianchen_nerf}.
 The static neural radiance field $\operatorname{F}_{\theta}$ consists of 8 fully-connected layers with 256 channels followed by ReLU activations to generate $\sigma$ and one additional 128 channels fully-connected layer with sigmoid activation to output the appearance-dependent RGB color $\mathbf{c}$.
 The appearance encoder $\operatorname{E}_{\phi}$ consists of 5 convolution layers followed by an adaptive average pooling and a fully-connected layer to get the appearance vector $\ell_{i}^{(a)}$ with 48 dimensions.
 The image-dependent 2D visibility mask $\operatorname{F}_{\psi}$ is modeled by 5 fully-connected layers of 256 channels followed by sigmoid activation to generate the visible possibility $\mathcal{M}$ conditioned on transient embedding $\ell_{i}^{\tau}$ with 128 dimensions.
 We set $\lambda$ to $1\times10^{-3}$ and $\lambda_o$ to $6\times10^{-3}$.

-To evaluate the performance of Ha-NeRF in the wild, We construct three datasets called ``Brandenburg Gate'', ``Sacre Coeur'' and ``Trevi Fountain'' using the Phototourism dataset, which consists of internet photo collections of cultural landmarks.
+To evaluate the performance of Ha-NeRF in the wild, We constructed three datasets called ``Brandenburg Gate'', ``Sacre Coeur'' and ``Trevi Fountain'' using the Phototourism dataset, which consists of internet photo collections of cultural landmarks.
 We downsample all the images by 2 times during training.
-For synthetic dataset, we build a Lego dataset with color and occlusion perturbation used for experiments requiring ground truth.